-She is also on the Editorial Board of various scientific journals, namely Landslides, Journal of Sustainable Mining; Computers and Geosciences; International Journal of Emergency Management; Georisk Journal; Energy Exploration & Exploitation; and The Open Construction and Building Technology Journal.
-Since 2008, Dr. Düzgün has been serving as an expert evaluator and reviewer for the FP7 and Horizon 2020 European Commission`s Research and Innovation Programs (including the themes ICT, Secure Societies, Critical Infrastructure and the RFCS-Research Fund for Coal and Steel).
-She is a member of SME, ARMA, ISRM, IEEE and ISPRS, USSD.
+She is also on the Editorial Board of various scientific journals, namely Landslides, Journal of Sustainable Mining, Sustainability, Computers, and Geosciences; International Journal of Emergency Management; Georisk Journal; Energy Exploration & Exploitation; and The Open Construction and Building Technology Journal.
+Since 2008, Dr. Düzgün has served as an expert evaluator and reviewer for the FP7 and Horizon 2020 European Commission`s Research and Innovation Programs (including the themes ICT, Secure Societies, Critical Infrastructure and the RFCs-Research Fund for Coal and Steel).
+She is a member of SME, ASCE, ARMA, ISRM, IEEE, and ISPRS, USSD.

-Dr. Düzgün has authored four books, published 11 book chapters, more than 60 papers in peer-reviewed scientific Journals, over 150 papers in conferences.
+Dr. Düzgün has authored four books, published over 15 book chapters, more than 70 papers in peer-reviewed scientific Journals, over 150 papers in conferences.
 She is the principal author of the book entitled Remote Sensing of the Mine Environment.
 Dr. Düzgün’s recent research areas involve quantitative risk and resilience assessment for mining hazards and geohazards, big data analytics, Earth observation in geosciences, virtual/augmented/mixed reality (VR/AR/MR) and serious gaming for technical training and collaborative decision making and quantitative methods for sustainability assessment.
 Dr. Düzgün has established the collaborative immersive VR laboratory at Mines.
-She was founder and former CEO of the software company, Kuzgun Informatics, in Turkey, contributor of the three ceramic art exhibitions, the drummer of a local band and is mother of two sons.
+She was the founder and former CEO of the software company, Kuzgun Informatics, in Turkey, contributor of two ceramic art exhibitions, the drummer of a local band, and is the mother of two sons.